 Leveraging funds from multiple sources should be a key component in implementing nutrient reduction strategies.
 One of the guiding principles of the Governors' Action Plan II is the use of innovative, market-based solutions for nutrient reductions.
 Economic incentives need to be created and identified to encourage voluntary implementation.
 Economic incentives are particularly important for the private sector, although recognition of performance and contributions to nutrient reductions are also important incentives.
-Economic incentives might include watershed-or basin-scale water quality or nutrient trading programs, wetland credits for treatment or marsh creation, and conservation easements.
+Economic incentives might include watershed- or basin-scale water quality or nutrient trading programs, wetland credits for treatment or marsh creation, and conservation easements.

-Synthesize information on existing monetary sources available to fund the implementation of various elements of nutrient reduction strategies for coastal waterbodies, and investigate alternative economic incentives to promote nutrient reduction.
+Synthesize information on existing funding sources available for implementation of nutrient reduction strategies in the watershed, and investigate alternative economic incentives to promote nutrient reduction.